Chapter One: Gameplay

 the additional dice rolled any sixes rolled on the Bonus

-not to roll a Bonus Die that hes earned, for whatever
+not to roll a Bonus Die that he or she earned, for whatever

 reason. |